Same-sex marriage in South Africa: Christian denominations

-The Dutch Reformed Church blesses same-sex unions and allows gay clergy.
-In 2015, the General Synod, with a 64% majority, decided to recognise same-sex marriages, bless the relationships of same-sex couples and allow gay ministers and clergy (who are not required to be celibate).
-The decision affected 9 of the 10 synods; with the Namibia Synod being excluded.
-The decision caused backlash and objections, resulting in it being reversed about a year later.
+In 2015, the General Synod of the Dutch Reformed Church voted by a 64% majority to recognise same-sex marriages, bless the relationships of same-sex couples and allow gay ministers and clergy (who are not required to be celibate).
+The decision applies to 9 of the 10 synods; with the Namibia Synod being excluded.
+The decision caused backlash and objections, resulting in it being reversed a year later.
 A dozen church members subsequently took the denomination to court to restore the 2015 decision.
-In 2019, the North Gauteng High Court reversed the decision, allowing for same-sex unions to be blessed by the church.
-Individual pastors decide whether to bless same-sex marriages; if they are opposed they cannot be compelled to do so.
+In 2019, the North Gauteng High Court reversed the decision, ruling that while religious organizations have the religious freedom to define marriage the 2016 decision was not made in accordance with the church's own proper process.
+Individual pastors are free to choose whether to bless same-sex marriages; a freedom of conscience clause allows pastors with objections to opt out of performing same-sex weddings.